Signaturgruppen-A-S/signaturgruppen-broker-documentation/idps/mitid-android.md

 ### 3. Fallback to App Switch Redirect with optional push
 If the `postMessage` flow is not supported (e.g., due to browser limitations or device settings), implement a fallback using an **HTML "app switch redirect button"** presented to the user.
 This button should clearly instruct the user to return to your app by triggering the app switch manually.

-- Optionally, if your system supports it and the user has enabled the feature, you may also use a **backend-initiated push message** to the app.
+- Optionally, if your system supports it and the user has enabled the feature, you may also use a **backend-initiated  data push message** to the app.
 This push can trigger the switch from the browser back to the app, offering a smoother fallback experience.

-This dual fallback mechanism ensures that users can complete the MitID authentication reliably, even when automatic redirection is not possible.
+This dual fallback mechanism helps to ensure that users can complete the MitID authentication reliably, even when automatic redirection is not possible.

 ## Bringing the Custom Tab to the Foreground